 Tasks#

-There are two kinds of inputs: parameters and containers.
+There are three kinds of inputs:

 1. Parameters: Data such as integers, decimals, strings, booleans, etc that are passed to the task.

-There are three kinds of outputs: parameters, containers, and files.
+There are three kinds of outputs:

 1. Parameters: Data such as integers, decimals, strings, booleans, etc that are returned by the task.